 - If you are looking for a simple Zwift setup that is cost friendly, I would look into the Wahoo Speed and Cadence sensors.
 They can pair to both bluetooth and Ant+!

-- Or upgrade your device to one with better quality so you can really soak in every detail of Zwift!
+- Upgrade your device to one with better quality so you can really soak in every detail of Zwift!

 - A heart rate monitor to ensure that you do not get disqualified in Zwift races, it is also a great training tool to use for indoor and outdoor riding!
 A Heart Rate Monitor like the Polar H9 can go very small which is great for kids to use.
 Another great Heart Rate Monitor is the Wahoo Tickr.